DataDuckworth/Credit-Risk-Modelling/README.md

 - Develop a binary classification model to predict the likelihood of customer default.
 - Perform Exploratory Data Analysis (EDA) to understand key drivers of credit risk.
-- Use statistical and machine learning techniques (e.g., Logistic Regression, XGBoost).
+- Use statistical and machine learning techniques (Logistic Regression).
 - Evaluate model performance using appropriate metrics like AUC-ROC, Gini, KS Statistic.

 ## 📁 Project Structure